Adamgzlez/Enterprise-Hybrid-Infrastructure/README.md

 # Challenges and Troubleshooting

-One of the primary goals of this project was developing practical troubleshooting experience rather than simply deploying resources.
+One of the primary goals of this project was to develop practical troubleshooting experience rather than simply deploying resources.

 ## VMware Virtual Networking